When choosing the right super fund for you, it’s important to know the difference between an Industry SuperFund and a retail super fund.

-- Industry SuperFunds were first established in the 1980s to protect Australian workers’ super from the high fee and commission products that were then common in the retail superannuation market
+- Industry SuperFunds were first established in the 1980s to protect Australian workers’ super from the high fee and commission products that were then common in the retail superannuation market.

 - Industry SuperFunds are run only to profit members and don't pay profits or dividends to shareholders.

 - Industry SuperFunds aim to provide above average investment returns to members, while keeping management fees as low as possible.